pack-dragonnu8/openzeppelin-relayer/examples/evm-aws-kms-signer/README.md

-# Using AWS KMS for Secure Transaction Signing in OpenZeppelin Relayer
+# Using AWS KMS for Secure EVM Transaction Signing in OpenZeppelin Relayer

-This example demonstrates how to use AWS KMS hosted private key to securely sign transactions in OpenZeppelin Relayer.
+This example demonstrates how to use AWS KMS hosted secp256k1 private key to securely sign EVM transactions in OpenZeppelin Relayer.

->>[!IMPORTANT]
->> As of June 2025, AWS KMS does not yet support ED25519 signing scheme or secp256r1 curve.
-Therefore, the AWS KMS support is only offered to EVM chains and potentially other chains, that allow signing over secp256k1.
->>
+> **Note**: For Stellar and Solana networks, use an Ed25519 key (`ECC_EDWARDS_ED25519`).
+See the `stellar-aws-kms-signer` and `solana-aws-kms-signer` examples.

 ## Prerequisites